November 22, 2024

 Agents and managers make a commission from jobs they help actors book and contracts they help negotiate.
 Any other way money comes out of an actor’s pocket and into a rep’s wallet is likely illegitimate.

 The entertainment business, unfortunately, is full of scammers.
-Many offer promises of connecting actors with great opportunities they would otherwise struggle to get on their own.
-Those false promises lure many actors into spending a lot of money to get ahead in the business.
+Many promise to connect actors with great opportunities they would otherwise struggle to get on their own.
+Those false promises lure many actors into spending money to get ahead in the business.

 If an agent or manager is serious about finding talent at a showcase, they should hold their event and never charge actors to be seen.

-The Real Reason Reps Go To Talent Showcases Isn’t The Actors
+Reason #3: The Real Reason Reps Go To Talent Showcases Is Not The Actors

 There are a few known reasons agents and managers attend talent showcases.
 One of them is to network in the industry.
 Many times, they are giving the performances less attention than they should.
 They are busy shaking hands with industry peers, after all.
 Another reason is, sometimes they receive compensation to attend the event.
 The organizer might offer them gifts, lunch, or even money to attend their event, making it appealing for actors to sign up.
 In a nutshell: reps at those paid events are probably not paying attention to your talent.